 Students of Housatonic Community College are expected to do their own work on assignments, laboratory exercises, quizzes, examinations and any other academic work.
 Cheating in any form is viewed by the faculty, the students and the administration as a most serious offense.
-See The Board of Regents Student Code of Conduct, Part D in Appendix I.
+See The Board of Regents Student Code of Conduct, Part D in Appendix I, Prohibited Conduct at www.catalog.housatonic.edu.